OUR LATEST VIDEOS

 8500 Bay Area Blvd., Pasadena

-With over 2,500 acres of forest and marshes, there are tons to see at the Armand Bayou Nature Center.
-There is a network of trails and bridges that take you throughout the entire landscape, butterfly gardens, and a farmsite from the mid-1800s.
+With over 2,500 acres of forest and marshes, there is tons to see at the Armand Bayou Nature Center.
+There is a network of trails and bridges that take you throughout the entire landscape, which includes butterfly gardens, a bison-veiwing platform, a boardwalk, and a farm site from the mid-1800s.
+There's also a John P. McGovern Children's Discovery Area that's sure to get your kiddos fired up about nature.
 And this preserve is actually the largest urban wilderness preserve in the country!
 It's not to be missed.
-Note: There is an admission fee; FREE for kids 3 and under, $2 for ages 4-12, and $4 for adults.
-However, the third Sunday of the month is free.
+Note: There is an admission fee; FREE for kids 3 and under, $4 for ages 4-12, and $6 for adults.

 Photo courtesy of the City of Friendswood